MetatransApps/Android_LIB_Commons2D/README.md

 # How to extend it and use it for game development?
 Here are 2 examples:
-  - https://github.com/MetatransApps/Android_LIB_2DGravity com.gravityplay.model.WorldGenerator_Gravity.java
+  - https://github.com/MetatransApps/Android_LIB_2DGravity, search for com.gravityplay.model.WorldGenerator_Gravity.java
-  - https://github.com/MetatransApps/Android_LIB_2DBalloons com.stoptheballs.model.WorldGenerator_StopTheBalls.java
+  - https://github.com/MetatransApps/Android_LIB_2DBalloons, search for com.stoptheballs.model.WorldGenerator_StopTheBalls.java